milishiajay/SP500-Predictor/README.md

 Data Acquisition:

 Historical stock price data for the S&P 500 will be downloaded programmatically using the yfinance library as model input.

+Trading Techniques(Just for Information, proceed with caution)

+You can use the above data to do call option rolling on S&P 500